Sweden - Data Protection Overview

 - data concerning vulnerable data subjects;

-- innovative use or applying new technological or organisational solutions, e.g. Internet of Things ('IoT') applications; and
+- innovative use or applying new technological or organizational solutions, e.g. Internet of Things ('IoT') applications; and

 - when the processing in itself prevents data subjects from exercising a right, using a service or a contract.